zsilverman/AirQualityBot/README.md

 the AQI of a different city.

 This was my first Flask app built using Python and my first time deploying and hosting.
-The biggest challenge I overcame was using enviornment variables.
-The Twilio tutorials helped a ton!
+The biggest challenge I overcame was learning how to use enviornment variables in my dev and production enviornment.
+The Twilio tutorials helped a ton for using Twilio Programmable SMS.
-In the future, I want to add a subscriber feature for text alerts on days with unhealthy air quality.
+In the future, I want to add a subscriber feature for text alerts to automaticaly send on days with unhealthy air quality.
-Living in California during fire season, this would be very useful.
+Living in California during this past fire season gave me the idea for this use of Twilio services.

 ## Try it out for yourself:
 Text ``Hi`` to (415)449-8470.